vbrusca/LoxLang/README.md

 3. Programmatic support for injecting a list of key, value pairs into the global environment.
 4. Support for Array, List, and Dict data structures with basic get/set/add/length functionality depending on the data structure.
 5. Support for multi-line comments with nested multi-line comments.
-6. Support for a generic, easily extensible function called 'sys' that's first argument is a string indicating what code to run.
+6. Support for a generic, easily extensible function called "sys" that's first argument is a string indicating what code to run.
 Used as a quick an easy way to integrate the Lox interpreter into an application environment.
 7. Arbitrary number of function arguments via special handling of an arity value of -1.

 # Developers